 Activity 2.1.2.
 Develop learning materials relating to climate change adaptation, resilience, and disaster recovery for integration into Antigua and Barbuda's Ministry of Education's Social Science Programme.
-(Antigua and Barbuda or A&B)

 Activity 2.1.3.
 Plan and host annual technology expos to improve knowledge-sharing of new and innovative technologies.